tiiuae/sbomnix/README.md

 $ cd sbomnix
 $ nix run .#sbomnix -- --help
 ```
-Similarly, you can run `nixgraph` with something like `nix run github:tiiuae/sbomnix#nixgraph --  --help`
+Similarly, you can run `nixgraph` with `nix run github:tiiuae/sbomnix#nixgraph --  --help`

-See the full list of supported flake targets with: `nix flake show`
+See the full list of supported flake targets by running `nix flake show`.

 #### Running as Python Script
 Running `sbomnix` as Python script requires Python packages specified in [requirements.txt](./requirements.txt).
 You can install the required packages with: